kstudzin/pub_sub_mq/README.md

 #### UNIT TESTING
 From main project directory
-* To simply run application unit tests
+* To run application unit tests

 `pytest /tests`
 * To run tests and get coverage report